-While the routing table grew by 3,007 entries over the year, the nature of the change is slightly more involved.
-Some 105,561 prefixes that were announced at the start of the year were removed from the routing system at some time through the year, and 108,658 prefixes were announced by the end of the year that were not announced at the start of the year.
-More transient prefixes may have appeared and been withdrawn throughout the year of course (see next paragraph), but here we are comparing two snapshots rather than looking at every update message.
-A further 25,154 prefixes had changed their originating Autonomous System number, indicating some form of change in the prefix's network location in some manner.
+While the routing table grew by 51,789 entries over the year, the nature of the change is slightly more involved.
+Some 81,879 prefixes that were announced at the start of the year were removed from the routing system at some time through the year, and 133,128 prefixes were announced by the end of the year that were not announced at the start of the year.
+More transient prefixes may have appeared and been withdrawn throughout the year of course, but here we are comparing two snapshots rather than looking at every update message.
+A further 24,561 prefixes had changed their originating AS number, indicating some form of change in the prefix's network location in some manner.

-If we look at the complete collection of BGP updates seen from an individual BGP vantage point (AS 131072) across all of 2023 we see a larger collection of transient address prefixes.
-A total of 1,161,367 distinct prefixes were observed through 2023.
-That implies that some 219,660 additional prefixes were seen at some point through the year, from the initial set at the start of the year.
+If we look at the complete collection of BGP updates seen from an individual BGP vantage point (AS 131072) across all of 2024 we see a larger collection of transient address prefixes.
+A total of 1,195,855 distinct prefixes were observed through 2024.
+That implies that some 249,168 additional prefixes were seen at some point through the year, from the initial set at the start of the year.

-We can compare these prefixes that changed in 2023 against the transfer logs for the two-year period 2022 and 2023.
+We can compare these prefixes that changed in 2024 against the transfer logs for the two-year period 2023 and 2024.
 Table 10 shows the comparison of these routing numbers against the set of transfers that were logged in these two years.

-Туре Listed Unlisted Ratio
+Type Listed Unlisted Ratio

 Re-Homed

-All 2,562 22,592 10.2%
+All 955 23,011 4.0%

-Root Prefixes 2,291 14,690 13.5%
+Root Prefixes 459 11,172 3.9%

 Removed

-All 4,556 101,095 4.3%
+All 971 80,908 1.2%

-Root Prefixes 2,791 29,263 8.7%
+Root Prefixes 464 28,811 1.6%

 Added

-All 5,390 103,268 5.0%
+All 2,539 130,589 1.9%

-Root Prefixes 3,840 38,397 9.1%
+Root Prefixes 1,872 46,143 3.9%

-Table 10 - Routing changes across 2023 compared to the Transfer Log Entries for 2022 - 2023
+Table 10 - Routing changes across 2024 compared to the Transfer Log Entries for 2023 - 2024

-These figures show that some 4%-13% of changes in advertised addresses from the beginning to the end of the year are reflected as changes as recorded in the RIRs' transfer logs.
+These figures show that some 1% - 4% of changes in advertised addresses from the beginning to the end of the year are reflected as changes as recorded in the RIRs' transfer logs.
 This shouldn't imply that the remaining changes in advertised prefixes reflect unrecorded address transfers.
 There are many reasons for changes in the advertisement of an address prefix and a change in the administrative controller of the address is only one potential cause.
-However, it does establish some notional upper ceiling on the number of movements of addresses in 2022, some of which relate to transfer of operational control of an address block, that have not been captured in the transfer logs.
+However, it does establish some notional upper ceiling on the number of movements of addresses in 2024, some of which relate to transfer of operational control of an address block, that have not been captured in the transfer logs.

-Finally, we can perform an age profile of the addresses that were added, removed and re-homed during 2023 and compare it to the overall age profile of IPv4 addresses in the routing table.
-This is shown in Figure 11.
-In terms of addresses that were added in 2023, they differ from the average profile due to a skew in favour of "older" addresses, and 40% of all announced addresses were allocated or assigned more than 25 years ago.
+Finally, we can perform an age profile of the addresses that were added, removed and re-homed during 2024 and compare it to the overall age profile of IPv4 addresses in the routing table.
+This is shown in Figure 13.
+This figure show that address prefixes added to the routing table tend to be "younger" than average.
+One half of all added address prefixes are 12 years old, while for all advertised address prefixes 50% of such prefixes are 17 years old or younger.
+Prefixes that are changing their originating network ("re-Homing") tend to be older than average, and 50% of all rehomed prefixes are 22 years old or older.

-Figure 11 - Changes to the BGP routing table across 2023 by Address Prefix Age
+Figure 13 - Changes to the BGP routing table across 2024 by Address Prefix Age